Quick start

 - Open the Ideal Weight Calculator.

-- Enter height and formula sex because the Devine formula uses both.
+- Enter height in centimeters and choose the formula sex setting because Devine uses different 5-foot base weights.

 - Calculate, read the formula line, then copy the result only after the units and assumptions look right.